 Cornevalle, Cornewaille, Cornewayle, Cornoaille, Cornouaille, Cornouailles, Cornuaille

-Cornouaille is a historic region located in the western part of Brittany, France, facing the Atlantic Ocean.
+Cornouaille is a historic region located in the western part of Brittany, in northwest France, facing the Atlantic Ocean.

 One of the most significant connections is related to King Arthur’s mother, Igraine.
 According to some versions of Arthurian legend, Igraine hailed from Cornouaille in Brittany.
 The idea that Arthur’s mother was a Breton princess has been popular in certain retellings of the legend.